Last updated on June 5th, 2018

 For testing purposes, I put the Keprotec against a bench grinder.
 My anecdotal evidence is that it’s great abrasion-wise.
 It turns into a glassy powder but doesn’t burn, melt or rip.

 Most abrasion resistant fabrics tend to be coated (DWR is commonly mentioned – Durable Water Resistance) which means they are waterproof and have zero breathability.
 Keprotec on the other hand is perfectly breathable.
-I found the finished pants fine even in South Florida’s 80 degree hot and humid weather.
+I found the upgraded pants fine, even in South Florida’s 80 degree hot and humid weather.

 Step 3 – Making the tailbone protector